Eddie Davids

-Edward "Eddie" Davids is a South African rugby union player for the in the Currie Cup.
+Eddie Davids is a South African rugby union player for the in the Currie Cup.
 His regular position is prop.

 In 2016, Davids matriculated from Hoërskool Fichardtpark in Bloemfontein.
 Davids was named in the side for the 2022 Currie Cup Premier Division.
 He made his Currie Cup debut for the Griquas against the in Round 1 of the 2022 Currie Cup Premier Division.